asherk7/neurovit/README.md

 ## Overview

-This repository contains an implementation of a Vision Transformer (ViT) model from scratch to classify brain tumors using MRI scans.
+This repository contains an implementation of a Vision Transformer (ViT) model from scratch to classify brain tumors using MRI scans, achieving 99% test accuracy.
 The project is inspired by the paper ["An Image is Worth 16x16 Words"](https://arxiv.org/abs/2010.11929), which introduced the Vision Transformer architecture for image classification tasks.
 The model is trained to classify MRI brain tumor images into four categories: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.
 The dataset used for training and evaluation is the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) from Kaggle.

 The model is implemented into the web application, where users can upload images of tumors to have them classified.
 Once a tumor is detected, users can chat with a built-in AI medical assistant to learn more about their diagnosis.
 The chatbot is powered by a fine-tuned language model served via vLLM, enhanced using RAG (Retrieval-Augmented Generation) and real scientific literature from PubMed, enabling it to provide accurate and informative medical responses.